shreydh1/Chess-Bot-AI/README.md

-# The chess playing bot that uses iterative deep search and alphabeta pruning algorithm
+# A chess playing bot that uses iterative deep search and alphabeta pruning algorithm.

+This Bot was built using Java.